ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 * **Raven/DataDir**
     The path for the database directory.
 Can use ~\ as the root, in which case the path will start from the server base directory.
     _Default:_ ~\Data

+* **Raven/DataDir/Legacy**
+    The path for the legacy database directory (prior 3.0).
+Can use ~\ as the root, in which case the path will start from the server base directory.
+    _Default:_ null

 * **Raven/StorageEngine** or **Raven/StorageTypeName**
     What storage type to use (see: [Storage Engines](../../server/configuration/storage-engines))